ZSShen/ProbeDroid/README.md

    +  Flexible APIs for you to
       +  Hook interested library or app defined methods
       +  Customize instrument gadgets for different analysis purposes
-      +  Modify method in/output to hack app at runtime
+      +  Modify method in/output to hack app during the runtime
 +  Succinct deployment
    +  Only ProbeDroid engine and instrument tools are required
    +  No need to customize Android framework